Are you moving – here are some tips to smooth out the packing process?

 Plan exactly how each room will be packed.
 Start at the top of the house moving downwards.
 In case you have a loft, you should consider sorting it out first.
 Label each box with the room to which it belongs.

 Identify the packing materials you will need.
 Estimate the number of boxes that you will likely need and ensure that you get them well in advance.
 Find boxes in several different sizes and think about other items you require such as bubble wrap and tape.
+Invest in hiring a professional moving company so that the experts can transport your belongings safely and efficiently.

 Take time to sift through all your belongings and have a clear-out.
 You can make up a box for charity donations.